 - Vitamin D

-High temperatures, such as 85 to 90 degrees Fahrenheit, can also lead to soft-shelled eggs.
-Low and high humidity levels may tamper with the eggshells, causing them to soften as they age.
-That’s especially true if they’re exposed to such conditions for long periods of time.
+High temperatures of around 85 to 90 degrees Fahrenheit can lead to soft-shelled eggs.
+Low and high humidity levels may compromise the eggshells, causing them to soften as they age.

-An unclean nest can also damage the eggs.
+An unclean nest can damage the eggs.
 If infected, the integrity of the eggshell can break down, causing it to turn soft.
-Factors include:
+A lack of cleanliness and the resultant egg softness can lead to:

 - Internal worms